Lorenzo Montanari

 This Index will serve as an important tool for policymakers and business communities to understand how the three main components of the property rights ecosystem (Legal and Political Environment, Physical Property Rights, and Intellectual Property Rights) interact to attract investment and nurture healthy institutions.
 As the Nobel Laureate Milton Friedman stated: “I think that nothing is so important for freedom as recognizing in the law each individual’s natural right to property and giving individuals a sense that they own something that they’re responsible for, that they have control over, and that they can dispose of.”

-A special thanks to the authors of the 2022 IPRI case studies:
+A special thanks to the authors of the 2023 IPRI case studies:

-I’m very grateful to my colleague Christopher Butler, ATR’s executive director and to Philip Thompson, IP and Trade Specialist for their support and suggestions to improve the Index every year.
+I’m very grateful to my colleague Christopher Butler, executive director of Americans for Tax Reform and the Tholos Foundation, and to Philip Thompson, IP and Trade Specialist for their support and suggestions for improving the Index every year.

 I am especially thankful for Hernando De Soto’s longstanding and tireless efforts and his intellectual support as well as our long conversations about how to expand and strategize property rights protection in developing countries.
-The International Property Rights Index is possible thanks to his inspiring work, and his support allows PRA to establish the eponymous fellowship responsible for this publication year after year.
+The International Property Rights Index was made possible thanks to his inspiring work, and his support allows PRA to establish the eponymous fellowship responsible for this publication year after year.